neonmik/Wave-Machine-Firmware/README.md

 Current nightly firmware for Beep Machine Hardware.

-Things to implement:
+Updates and Bugfixes:

-- Multicore:
+- Multicore
     - Move Note_priority back to core1 - Take the time pressiure off core1, and has it send voice assignments via a queue.
-    - Think about adding MIDI capability, as it is, IN will be handled on core1 and priority/arp is handled on core0... may need a mialbox back? or a midi message queue...

 - Improve Settings funtionality:
     - Develop way of exporting presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include:
-    - Improve tuning - currenlty theres a drift in tuning, more than likely down to using interger instead of floating point numbers for the MIDI2Freq calculations, most apparent on Preset 5 due to the fact that it's pitched down with the octave setting and pitch shift.
+    - Improve tuning - currently theres a drift in tuning, more than likely down to using interger instead of floating point numbers for the MIDI2Freq calculations, most apparent on Preset 5 due to the fact that it's pitched down with the octave setting and pitch shift.
     - Finesse soft start code - currently takes too long to get going and still isnt perfect.
     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

-- MIDI:
-    - Confirm message handling to be working...
+- Improve USB MIDI/ Implement MIDI hardware:
+    - Add midi_task() alongside usb_midi_task().
+    - Write MIDI hardware code.

+    - Tidy up MIDI processing code, could be more efficient.
+    - Map more CC values and check they're working.

+    - Create BEAT_CLOCK sync:- pretty sure Clock is getting in, just need to implement the actual clock syncing.

-    - Add USB-MIDI
+    - Add MIDI channel assignment to start up
+    - Add a MIDI settings structure and a way of saving persistant data (via EEPROM)

+    - Fix MIDI in note calls (currently need a key press first to allow midi) - implement a way to interface note calls directly to the MAILBOX. (maybe a kind of shared _changed flag inside the mailbox, set able from both MIDI and KEYS for now)
+    - Fix MIDI in CC calls (currently get stuck if page is open on hardware controls) - find a way to interface MIDI messages and hardware messages and find a way to assign different locks.

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)